-You can also get a free copy if you’ve had an “adverse action” notice, such as having your checking account application denied because of your TeleCheck report.
+You can also get a free report if you’ve had an “adverse action” notice, such as having your checking account application denied because of your TeleCheck report.

 Requesting your copy is easy to do on TeleCheck’s website.
 And doing so can help you make sure that everything on there is accurately reported.

-Even if the negative information is accurate, even just knowing what’s on there can help you fix problem areas in your finances and start making choices that will positively build your check and finance history.
+Even if the negative information is accurate, just knowing what’s on there can help you fix problem areas in your finances.
+By making positive choices, you can start building a better financial history and credit score.

-To get your report from TeleCheck, simply send them a request through the mail.
-You’ll need to include a few extra pieces of information to help TeleCheck confirm your identity:
+To get your free report from TeleCheck, you can send them a request through the mail.
+However, you’ll need to include a few extra pieces of information to help TeleCheck confirm your identity: